About the 50001 Ready Navigator

 Use of the Navigator is required for the 50001 Ready designation and subsequent renewals.
 The Navigator is not required for ISO 50001 or SEP certification, but still recommended.

 Building on the structure of ISO 50001, DOE has outlined 25 tasks with supporting guidance that your team will need to complete in order to implement a 50001 Ready system.
-The 25 tasks are grouped into four sections within the Navigator:
+The 25 tasks are grouped by the seven sections of the ISO 50001:2018 standard:

 In the Navigator, you and your team members will note the status of each task – either Not Started (the default setting), In Progress, Ready for Review, or Complete.
 Once all 25 tasks have been completed and designated as such, your team can upload your 1) self-attestation file and 2) energy performance report, and request DOE recognition directly through the Navigator.